 Conversion: Does Email Marketing Still Work?

-In light of social media and online word-of-mouth marketing being so effective for customer conversion, many business owners are weighing value of traditional email marketing.
+In light of social media and online word-of-mouth marketing is so effective for customer conversion, many business owners are weighing the value of traditional email marketing.
 But, just because social media marketing may be the hottest, flashiest way to reach customers now, doesn’t mean a well-crafted email campaign can’t turn a profit.

 Based on this year’s Email Statistics Report, consumers sent and received almost 270 billion email messages a day in 2017 so far.
 This is a number that continues to grow, and email continues to be the top form of contact in the business world, both from business to business (95% of business professionals utilize email to communicate) and from client to business.
 So when we’re thinking about what types of messaging will be most visible to the average customer, email is far from the bottom of that list.

 The downside to email marketing is the struggle that exists to find the right amount of messages to send, so a consumer will finally click on a promotion or link but not send your company’s listings to the spam folder.
 Many consumers who are turned off by a brand say it’s because they feel bombarded by email marketing efforts, and either unsubscribe or rarely open messages before trashing them.

 The answer is that it’s not so much about numbers, but rather about how personal each message can get.